-James McKinney is Open North's technical lead.
+James McKinney is Open North's Executive Director.
 Prior to assuming leadership of Open North, he was an early contributor to Montréal Ouvert – a citizen initiative to promote open access to civic information.
 He is an active voice in the Canadian open government and open data communities.

 James uses technology to promote open government, online citizenship and participatory democracy.
 He is a frequent contributor to government and corporate transparency projects, like OpenCorporates, and to open-source projects, like Drupal.
-He has presented on open government and technical subjects at GO Open Data, Transparency Camp, Drupalcon, Hacks/Hackers and Pecha Kucha.
+He has presented on open government and technical subjects at GO Open Data, Transparency Camp, Drupalcon and Hacks/Hackers.

-Stéphane Guidoin is Open North's transportation director, joining our team after 12 years of practicing IT in finance and telecommunications.
-In 2006, he cofounded the first Canadian open data initiative, CivicAccess.
-Since 2010, he has focused on transportation and urbanization issues with the development of ZoneCone and the organization of TransportationCamp in Montreal.
+Stéphane Guidoin is Open North's Director of Products and Services, joining our team after 12 years of practicing IT in finance and telecommunications.
+He is one of the leader of the open data movement since 2006 when he cofounded the first Canadian open data initiative, CivicAccess.
+Within Open North he mainly focuses on open data standardization, tools development and ecosystem building around open data.

 Stéphane believes that open data is a major component to improve communities and democratic processes.
 He hopes to make open data more relevant as a tool for making government open and encouraging fulfilling and sustainable communities.